MakerSpaceSDG/MakerSpaceSDG.github.io/index.md

 </dl>

 ## Acknowledgements
-The Maker Space SDG is sponsored by Innovation & Economic Development and supported by the Visual Computing Center, the Visualization Core Lab, IT, and the KAUST Schools.
+The Maker Space SDG is sponsored by Innovation & Economic Development and supported by the Visual Computing Center, the Visualization Core Lab, IT, and the KAUST School.